dj614/StableDLLM/README.md

 ## 💡 Main Results

-Compared to standard MDM training, our methods boost accuracy by 7–8% on complex reasoning tasks while reducing run-to-run variability to near ARM levels.
+Compared to standard MDM training, our methods boost accuracy by **7–8%** on complex reasoning tasks while reducing run-to-run variability to **near ARM levels**.
 This substantially narrows the gap to strong ARM baselines; in most settings, even the best baseline runs still fall below the worst run of our method.

 <p align="center">
   <a href="assets/table1.png">